 If Community Builders are introvert like me, how do I make their journey less painful than mine was?

 My fellow Carnet.cc author Vincent accepted to endure a live recording with questions on his experience in manufacturing in China.
 We’ve had long discussions over the past few years, always very lively.
-I am so glad that we could seat behind the mic and record 45 minutes of hands on content.
+I am so glad that we could seat behind the mic and record 45 minutes of

 Vincent, please introduce yourself